ManInTheWallPog/BountyChecker/README.md

 Unfortunately, this is how it currently is.
 The source code is freely avaible here though and you can choose to check it and modify it as you please.

 # Why are there two versions?
-One version sends good bounties to us through a Discord Webhook.
+One version (with_share) sends good bounties to us.
 That way everyone can benefit from good bounties.
 The other version does not - choose whichever you like (though ofc we hope for people actively sharing their bounties).

+#What does "with_share" / "no_share" mean?
+As mentioned above, there are two versions of the program.
+One named "with_share", one named "no_share".
+The functionality of both versions is the exact same for your end.
+You yourself will have no advantages or disadvantages running either version.
+**SHARE**
+This version will send us information about a good bounty (see below chapter on what it sends).
+That way, other people can see whenever a good bounty is up that is not the base quest.
+Basically you are "sharing" your rolls with everyone.
+**NO_SHARE**
+This version does not send anything to us.
+That way, you can still run the bounty but others may not be aware of a good bounty being up.

 # What does it send?
 It sends some Game Data, thats all.
 No IP Adress or Username or anything: